w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### Applying Guideline 1.3 Adaptable to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 1.3 applies directly as written.
+Guideline 1.3 can apply directly as written.

 ##### info-and-relationships

 ###### Applying SC 1.3.1 Info and Relationships to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.3.1](https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 1.3.1](https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships#intent).

 <div class="note wcag2ict">